As we age it’s common to become drier than usual. Even women who used to have oily skin can end up feeling like the Sahara.

 One of the worst makeup sins for women over 40 is to use powder the same way you did when you were 20.
 If you must, just a light dusting over the T Zone.

-I know this is not technically skincare but it is important to use, or not use, wisely.
+I know this is not technically skincare but it’s important to use, or not use, wisely.

 Stay away from pressed powders and mineral powder foundations as these will exaggerate lines and dryness.
-The look you want is youthful and dewy, powder will not give you either.
+The look you want is youthful and dewy, powder won’t give you either.

 Whatever you choose use a light hand and a sweep of a brush instead of pressing with a compact.